mehmetcanari/mehmetcanari/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Hyper Casual Games
+- 🔭 We are currently working on Hyper Casual Games as Kozalak Games
 - 🌱 I’m currently learning Unity Game Engine & C#
 - 📫 How to reach me: https://www.linkedin.com/in/mehmetcanari/
 - 😄 Pronouns: He/His